 Espresso Powder | Bitter, robust, coffee-forward | Enhances umami |

-Pro Tip: Add just a teaspoon of espresso powder—it's potent!
-If you don’t have it on hand, instant coffee works as a substitute.
+Pro Tip: Add just one teaspoon of espresso powder—it's potent!
+Instant coffee granules make an effective substitute.

 3. Coriander & Chipotle in Adobo – Warmth with a Kick